 Soundproofing a ceiling can give much needed peace and quiet to residents of apartment buildings.
 Upstairs neighbors with dogs or children, or...

-Easy Soundproofing.
-Soundproofing to keep the peace with neighbors, or increase audio quality, ...
-Soundproofing Ideas.
-How to Soundproof an Existing Room....
+Soundproofing to keep the peace with neighbors, or increase audio quality, is a major undertaking.
+Easy soundproofing means avoiding construction and instead...

 The Best Sound Proofing Materials